 Test, review, and revise.
 Time to put it into action!

-The average time it should take you to write a lean-up startup plan is less than three days.
+The average time it should take to write a lean-up startup plan is less than three days.

 3. Choose the best location for your company